Protocol and Practice of Persons Appearing in the Court of Judge Christopher Coury

 6. Exhibits can and should be presented "on the screen" via electronic exhibits and/or the ELMO, when practicable.
 Jury Selection During jury selection, I will ask basic voir dire questions and usually let the attorneys to ask supplemental do the voir dire.
 In general, you should submit questions related to jury selection to the Court for approval.

 In most cases, jury questionnaires and mini-openings are not necessary.
 However, in a complex case or a case with controversial facts, it may be necessary.
 The attorneys should discuss these issues with me no later than the Final Trial Management Conference if they want to use these.

 I do not use the strike and replace method of jury selection; the whole panel of prospective jurors generally will participate in jury selection.

-Please read my minute entries.
+4. Please read my minute entries.
 There are orders in them that I expect litigants to follow.
-I also expect the litigants to follow the Arizona Rules of Civil Procedure.
+I also expect the litigants to follow all applicable Rules of Procedure (the Arizona Rules of Civil Procedure).